Concordium/concordium-node/concordium-node/README.md

   * For building the node runner service (optional), the toolchain `1.53.0-x86_64-pc-windows-msvc`  is required, which can be installed with the command: `rustup toolchain install 1.53.0-x86_64-pc-windows-msvc`.
 * [flatc](https://github.com/google/flatbuffers/releases/tag/v2.0.0) 2.0.0 (should be in the path)
 * [protoc](https://github.com/protocolbuffers/protobuf/releases) >= 3.7.1
-* Unbound, PostGreSQL and LMDB should be installed under `stack`'s `msys2` installation, which can be done with the following commands:
+* PostGreSQL and LMDB should be installed under `stack`'s `msys2` installation, which can be done with the following commands:
 ```
 stack exec -- pacman -Syuq --noconfirm
-stack exec -- pacman -Syq mingw-w64-x86_64-unbound mingw-w64-x86_64-postgresql mingw-w64-x86_64-lmdb --noconfirm
+stack exec -- pacman -Syq mingw-w64-x86_64-postgresql mingw-w64-x86_64-lmdb --noconfirm
 ```
 * If building the installer, the [Wix Toolset](https://wixtoolset.org/releases/) is required, and should be in the path.